Al Jazeera Media Network: Al Jazeera Turk

+In February 2011, the Savings Deposit Insurance Fund of Turkey put Cine5 up for sale after the channel was confiscated when the owner Erol Aksoy went in debt and became bankrupt.
+Al Jazeera made a bid for the network and acquired it for $40.5 million after an unsuccessful $21 million bid.
+Al Jazeera then renamed the channel and worked on launching a Turkish language Al Jazeera operation.

+In April 2012, there were reports of the channel being delayed over its refusal to call the Kurdistan Workers Party (PKK) as terrorists, despite it being designated as a terrorist organization by many countries and supranational organisations including but not limited to Turkey, the United States, the EU, NATO, Israel, the United Kingdom, citing journalistic standards.
+The Foreign Ministry, who advocated the project, became at odds with the channel.
+Vural Ak, a major Turkish investor, withdrew from the partnership with Al Jazeera.
+Nuh Yilmaz, head of Al Jazeera's Turkish editorial team, also resigned.

 In 2013 they announced the creation of Al Jazeera Türk, a version of Al Jazeera in the Turkish language(s), stationed in Istanbul, and catering to and broadcasting around Turkey.
 On January 22, 2014, Al Jazeera Türk's website was launched with news content.
 The move made Al Jazeera Türk the first 24-hour news operation to go digital before broadcast.
-The Website shut down in 2017 without the channel being launched.
+The channel was under construction with plans to launch towards the end of 2014.
+Construction and indoor works were underway at the upcoming channel's building in Topkapı, İstanbul.
+The website shut down in 2017 without the channel being launched.

 Al Jazeera America

 Al Jazeera America was an American version of Al Jazeera English.
 The channel launched on 20 August 2013 exclusively on cable and satellite systems in the United States.

 On 2 January 2013, Al Jazeera Media Network announced that it purchased Current TV from its founders Al Gore, Joel Hyatt, and Ronald Burkle, in the United States and would be launching an American news channel.
 Originally 60% of the channel's programming would be produced in America while 40% would be from Al Jazeera English, which later changed to almost all the content being U.S. originated.

 Though Current TV had large distribution throughout the United States on cable and satellite TV, it averaged only 28,000 viewers at any time.
 The acquisition of Current TV by Al Jazeera allowed Time Warner Cable to drop the network due to its low ratings, but released a statement saying that they would consider carrying the channel after they evaluated whether it made sense for their customers.
 The channel was later added to Time Warner and Bright House Networks lineups after a new carriage deal was agreed upon.

 On January 13, 2016, Al Jazeera America CEO Al Anstey announced that the network would cease operations on April 12, 2016, citing the "economic landscape".
+The Al Jazeera English news channel became available digitally in the US in September, 2016.